 Glickman, M. E. (1999).
 "Parameter estimation in large dynamic paired comparison experiments."
 Journal of the Royal Statistical Society: Series C (Applied Statistics), 48(3), 377โ394.

 TruMouse Pro covers colony-scale behaviour.
-For single-animal assays and chronic stress modelling, we've built โ or partnered on โ two complementary tools.
+For single-animal assays and chronic stress modelling, we've built two complementary tools.

 Zero-code desktop software for classical single-animal paradigms โ OFT, TST, NOR, EPM, Y-Maze.
 Batch video analysis, local processing, GPL-3.0 on GitHub.

-Explore MouseScope โ Partner ProductAutomated chronic stress platform for depression and anxiety modelling.
+Explore MouseScope โ ModelingAutomated chronic stress platform for depression and anxiety modelling.
 Supports CUMS and CRS protocols with programmable, unattended stress delivery.